FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: More Implementation Details

+\paragraph{Hyperparameters.} We report the hyperparameter configurations used in all experiments.
+For motion feature extraction, we adopt a sliding window with width $w=16$ and stride $s_m=8$, yielding a motion feature sequence of length $T_m = \lfloor (T - w) / s_m \rfloor + 1$ for a video of $T$ frames.
+FE are temporally downsampled with interval $s_e=8$ to mitigate redundancy, resulting in a sequence of length $T_e = \lfloor (T - 1) / s_e \rfloor + 1$.
+All features from frozen encoders are projected through a lightweight head with hidden dimension $d = 768$.

+The FEAM module employs bidirectional Modulator submodules, each implemented as a two-layer MLP with GELU activation and dropout rate $0.1$.
+The parameter predictor processes concatenated inputs $[\mathbf{Z}_q, \mathbf{Z}_c^{\text{a}}]$ with hidden dimension $2d$; we initialize the final linear layer to zero to stabilize early optimization.
+The gating network projects to $d/2$ before outputting a scalar gate via Sigmoid.
+Learnable modality embeddings for spatial, spatiotemporal, and facial streams are drawn from $\mathcal{N}(0, 0.02)$.
+The fusion weight $w_{\text{p}}$ for aggregating reverse-modulated facial features is initialized to zero, and the modulation magnitude $\alpha$ is fixed at $0.5$.

+For LLM fine-tuning, we apply LoRA with rank $16$, scaling factor $32$, and dropout $0.1$.
+Optimization uses AdamW~\cite{loshchilov2019decoupled} with $(\beta_1, \beta_2) = (0.9, 0.98)$ and weight decay $0.01$.
+We adopt a cosine learning rate schedule with linear warmup over the first 10\% of steps, peaking at $6 \times 10^{-4}$.
+Label smoothing~\cite{szegedy2016rethinking} with $\epsilon = 0.1$ is applied to output logits to mitigate overfitting.
+All experiments fix the random seed to 0 for reproducibility.

-For the PHOENIX14T dataset, models are trained for 500 epochs with a batch size of 8 (gradient accumulation steps $= 2$), and beam search with a width of 5 is used during inference.
-For CSL-Daily, the batch size is set to 4, the peak learning rate is $1\times10^{-4}$, and training is conducted for 200 epochs.
-The contrastive loss weight $\lambda$ is fixed at 1.0 for both datasets.
+On PHOENIX14T, we train for 500 epochs with batch size 8 (gradient accumulation steps $= 2$) and use beam search of width 5 during inference.
+For CSL-Daily, we set batch size to 4, peak learning rate to $1 \times 10^{-4}$, and train for 200 epochs.
+The contrastive loss weight $\lambda$ is set to 1.0 for both datasets.

-All experiments are carried out on a single NVIDIA A100 (80GB) GPU.
-Our implementation utilizes PyTorch 2.0 along with CUDA 12.8 and employs bf16 mixed-precision training to achieve optimal performance.
+\paragraph{Resources.} All experiments are conducted on a single NVIDIA A100 (80GB) GPU.
+Our implementation is based on PyTorch 2.0~\cite{pytorch2019paszke} with CUDA 12.8 and employs bf16 mixed-precision training.

-Our model showcases remarkable computational efficiency.
-Even though the total number of parameters amounts to 3.0 billion, merely 60.8 million parameters (roughly 2\%) are trainable.
-Significantly, the model demonstrates swift convergence, usually attaining near-optimal performance within the initial 3K to 4K steps, which approximately takes 12 hours and 16 hours for the two datasets respectively.
+Regarding computational efficiency, our model contains 3.0B total parameters, of which only 52.4M (roughly 1.7\%) are trainable.
+The model converges efficiently, typically reaching near-optimal performance within 4K and 8K training steps without needing to reach the maximum number of epochs, corresponding to approximately 12 and 24 hours on PHOENIX14T and CSL-Daily, respectively.